 The cost of living in the UK has increased tremendously over the past couple of years, with everything from car insurance to rent and energy prices now much more expensive than they used to be.

-Many people are relying on debt consolidation and loans from the likes of Avant Credit to help improve their credit rating to secure more borrowing, but are rising living costs the only reason for high debts?
+Many people are relying on debt consolidation and credit cards to help improve their credit rating to secure more borrowing, but are rising living costs the only reason for high debts?

 Cost of living increased faster than average earnings